Mets need pitching regardless of Jacob deGrom's...

 - News Article

-Mets need pitching regardless of Jacob deGrom's MRI, which caused more panic than necessary
+Mets need pitching regardless of Jacob deGrom's MRI -- here are their best options

-Panic ensued when Mickey Callaway announced Jacob deGrom needed an MRI on his elbow, with the Mets seemingly not on the same page in delivering the news.
+Panic ensued when Mickey Callaway announced Jacob deGrom needed an MRI on his elbow.
 But regardless of how long deGrom is out, the Mets need to add pitching.

 Tweets